dantaeyoung/Owntracks-to-db/README.md

 # owntracks to db

-Run an express server to receive locations from OwnTracks and log them in mongodb.
+Super simple - an express server to receive locations from OwnTracks and log them in mongodb.
 No need for MQTT!

 ### Repo Installation